Jiro-Ve is a pioneering company in rural electrification in Madagascar, launched in 2014.

 Jiro-Ve hires local entrepreneurs and uses existing networks, supporting and developing entrepreneurship.

-Jiro Ve is managed by Jan Dirk Stamhuis, an entrepreneur of Dutch origin located in Madagascar since 2012.
+Jiro Ve is managed by Rik Stamhuis, an entrepreneur of Dutch origin located in Madagascar since 2012.
 He holds 48% of the company's capital.

 Rik is a driven and energetic leader with years of experience working for social enterprises.
 Before founding Jiro-Ve, Rik worked in Kenya trying to find innovative ways of distributing renewable energy.